evcaho/curriculum/web_development_101/project_installations.md

 * You don't have to install anything on your local machine (this can be a con depending on the way you look at it, experience installing and setting stuff up on your local machine can be invaluable)
 * Your coding environment will be available from any machine with internet access.
-* These systems typically run a more-or-less full featured linux distro, so you can do all of the things you see in the tutorials and lessons here.
+* These systems typically run a more-or-less full featured Linux distro, so you can do all of the things you see in the tutorials and lessons here.

 **Cons**